cs3216/cs3216.github.io/assignments/facebook/index.md

 doing.
 Do note that features must fit the aim of your application;
 ideally it should be seamlessly integrated.

+For example, push notifications might be the latest and coolest feature supported by many web browsers but it may not contribute to the user experience in a photo-editing app.
+In fact, implementing features for the sake of doing so may work against you (and your grades) by confusing the user.

 Please do not hesitate to approach the friendly CS3216 staff if you need further assistance.
 We can be contacted at
 <cs3216-staff@googlegroups.com>.

+## Objectives

+The high-level goal of this assignment is simple: a working Facebook application that is able to persist the users' state and allows users to interact with each other.

+Remember, your goal is not to do a lot of work.
+Your goal is to use this opportunity to make a difference.
+If you can make a difference by just doing very little work, that is fine with us.

+Before you begin, please read through the whole assignment once to get a sense of what is required.
+The grading scheme can be found at the end of this handout.

 ## A Word of Caution